Why you Should Join or Start a Farm Cooperative

 Again, everything is scalable, including the types of agreements used.
 Sometimes a handshake will do; other times a legal document is good common sense.

-4. Gain Better Access to Labor
+4. Gain Better Access to Farm Workers

 In addition to sharing machines, you might cooperatively hire people to operate them.
 If several producers each need part-time workers they might work together to hire people full time.
 There are many benefits to joint hiring, including broadening your pool of applicants and sharing paperwork, housing, transportation, and training.